Community Engagement and Outreach

 A short video about Masculinity, Stereotypes and the Far North.

-Coming Soon!
 What happens when 200 people paint a mural?
-The story of the Sitka Choose Respect Mural Project
+The story of the Sitka Choose Respect Mural Project and the community process, aimed at addressing bullying and violence, behind the creation of the mural.
+Learn more

 In "Conversations about Environmental Change in Southeast Alaska," residents share the changes they are experiencing, how they are adapting and how they think their communities will be in the future.
 A research project and collaboration between the US Forest Service, University of Alaska Fairbanks, and other organizations involving over ninety local residents.